 Sponsored by the Gulf Coast State College Foundation.
 Preference will be given to students with exceptional grade point averages who are currently seniors attending a high school (public, private, charter, virtual or home schooled) in Bay, Gulf or Franklin Counties.
-This scholarship will automatically renew for another year, provided the recipient complies with the minimum enrollment and GPA standards set by the Foundation.
 The Foundation's Board of Directors determines the award amount each year.
+For more information, please go to www.gcscfoundation.org/scholarships/highschool-seniors/.